-In mobile design, a side menu—also known as a sidebar, side panel, navigation drawer, off-canvas menu or hamburger menu—is a common place to put a design’s secondary content, such as navigation links, shopping cart preview, information about the logged-in user, and other optional functions.
+In mobile design, a side menu—also known as a sidebar menu, side navigation menu, side panel, sidebar navigation drawer, off-canvas menu or hamburger menu—is a common place to put a design’s secondary content, such as navigation links, shopping cart preview, information about the logged-in user, and other optional functions.
 While the pattern pre-dates mobile devices, it gained popularity with Facebook’s first mobile web application.

 A side menu often acts as a modal layer: once opened, a user must either interact with the menu or close the menu before they can again interact with the screen’s primary content.

-Because a side menu requires some user action to reveal, placing content in a side menu can greatly reduce that content’s discoverability.
+Because a sidebar navigation requires some kind of user action to reveal, placing content in a side menu can greatly reduce that content’s discoverability.
 For this reason, avoid putting critical items in a side menu.
 Consider instead alternative patterns such as tabs for core navigation or floating action buttons for important user actions.
 Many designs also repeat the content of a side menu in the footer of each page.

 In Framer, a side menu is a Navigate action that uses the Overlay transition to show a frame that has the same height, but less width, than the previous frame.
 Add a Scroll to this overlay Frame to expand the area available for content.